raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Run the program to compare what resourse the UK use to generate energy.
-You will notice the county UK uses less hydro and more bioenergy to generate electricity than the county New Zealand.
+You will notice the UK uses less hydro and more bioenergy to generate electricity than New Zealand.

 ![image to compare two graphs](images/electricity-compare-two-graphs.png){:width="400px"}

-The grey shows you how much non-renewable energy each country use.
+The grey shows you how much non-renewable energy each country uses to generate electricity.
 How do the countries compare on their use of non-renewable resources?

 --- /task ---